 An excellent experience and highly recommended to any visitor to Prague.

 Beer.
 Cerveza.
 Bier.
 Brewski.
 Biru.
 Pivo.
 It doesn't matter which language you say it in, beer could just be the official drink of choice for travellers.
 Unite with other beer appreciators on this Prague tour to sip local ales, and learn why Prague is arguably the best city in the world for drinking beer.

 Proceeds from all Prague tours departing on February 28, 2015 will be donated to the #hopeforSkye campaign to help children with Sanfilippo Syndrome.
 For more information, visit urbanadventures.com/blog/blueskyforskye.

 - Indulge in what Prague is famous for – beer!

-- Visit five of Prague’s most legendary beer halls and a microbrewery
+- Visit three of Prague’s true local favourite beer halls and a microbrewery

 - Savour typical Czech 'beer tapas' in different pubs along the way